Frequently Asked Questions Rights of Way

 Effective October 1, 1996 in North Carolina, the Overhead High-Voltage Line Safety Act requires anyone working or lifting within 10 feet of overhead power lines or poles to contact the appropriate electric utility through the North Carolina One-Call Center at 8-1-1 or 1-800-632-4949.

-A statute does not exist in South Carolina, but we recommend that you take the same precaution by contacting us at the customer service number listed in your local telephone directory.
+A statute does not exist in South Carolina, but we recommend that you take the same precaution by contacting customer service at 1-800-777-9898.
 For assistance in locating and marking underground utility lines, call 8-1-1 or:

 One Call Center